chensxb97/chensxb97.github.io/_posts/2023-10-10-Getting-Started-With-Git.md

 ## Conclusion

-The above list collates the many commands that I pick up or refer to in my day-to-day.
+The above list collates the many commands that I usually use in my day-to-day.
 This list is especially useful if you need remedies to common problematic scenarios (Eg. Accidentally pushing commits to master/dev branches: git reset; Trying to trace past commits for a specific file: git blame).
 Despite being around for almost 20 years, git still serves as a primary version control tool for many developers today.
-With most projects requiring multiple hands on deck and remote work being the new normal, it is hard for one to start or contribute to a project properly without it.
+With most projects requiring multiple hands on deck and remote work being the new normal, it is hard for one to work on a project properly without it.

 ## Sources
 1. [Git vs. GitHub: What’s the Difference?](https://devmountain.com/blog/git-vs-github-whats-the-difference/)